RobAstur/WEB-SERVICES-AND-APPLICATIONS/Final_Project/README.md

 5)  In your browser, go to: http://127.0.0.1:5000/supplierinterface.html
 6)  You can now create.
 Once the first supplier is added, user will be able to update and delete.

- <p>Optional: Use the Mock DAO System for Testing Without a Real Database.
-In restserversupplier.py, change the import statement: rom supplierDAO import supplierDAO, from supplierDAOSkeleton import DAO as supplierDAO<p>
+ **Optional: Use the Mock DAO System for Testing Without a Real Database.
+In restserversupplier.py, change the import statement: rom supplierDAO import supplierDAO, from supplierDAOSkeleton import DAO as supplierDAO**

 ## Assistance